DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-19-understanding-the-relationships-between-organisations-delivering-initial-teacher-training.md

 Placement schools or other school partners may have the capacity and expertise to offer the ITT partnership’s school-based Intensive Training and Practice (ITP) element.

-School placements and other training may occur in special schools, alternative provision, pupil referral units, and mainstream schools with SEN resource units, mainly where an accredited ITT provider offers additional specialism in special educational needs.
+School placements and other training may occur in special schools, alternative provision, pupil referral units, and mainstream schools with special educational needs (SEN) resource units, mainly where an accredited ITT provider offers additional specialism in special educational needs.

 ## Accredited provider delegation and accountability

+Accredited ITT providers are responsible for all course elements and must ensure their capacity to meet the ITT criteria can be demonstrated across their partnership.

 Accredited ITT providers can delegate responsibilities to their lead partners as long as they have sufficient oversight.

 All organisations in a partnership may be involved in developing the ITT programme, and, in some cases, the accredited ITT provider may wish to delegate aspects of their course design to lead partners.

-The accredited ITT provider ultimately holds responsibility for all elements of the course.